Cairo: Egyptian Museum

 The Museum of Egyptian Antiquities, known commonly as the Egyptian Museum, is home to the most extensive collection of ancient Egyptian antiquities in the world.
 It has 136,000 items on display, with many more hundreds of thousands in its basement storerooms.
 Among the collections on display are the finds from the tomb of Tutankhamun.

-Grand Egyptian Museum
+National Museum of Egyptian Civilization

-Much of the collection of the Museum of Egyptian Antiquities, including the Tutankhamun collection, are slated to be moved to the new Grand Egyptian Museum, under construction in Giza and was due to open by the end of 2020.
+The National Museum of Egyptian Civilization is a museum located in Fustat, covering an area of 33.5 acres.
+It houses 50,000 artifacts that tell the story of the development of Egyptian civilization, showcasing the achievements of the Egyptian people in various fields of life from the dawn of history to the present day.
+The museum also contains models, photographs, manuscripts, oil paintings, works of art, and artifacts from the Stone Age, Ancient Egyptian, Coptic, and modern periods.
+The museum site overlooks the Ain El Sira natural lake.